A Clan DonalD Journey to ArmaDale

 So those who have never seen their ancestral lands may virtually experience them, and those who have experienced them may relive their experience here.

 Entering the HighlanDs: The beginning of “A Clan Donald Journey to Armadale” illustrates the transition we experience going from the lowlands into the Highlands of Scotland.
-Our guide is Peter MacDonald, past Resident Director of the Museum of the Isles, Armadale gardens, and Armadale castle ruins on the 20,000 acres owed by the Clan Donald Lands Trust.
+Our guide is Peter MacDonald, past Resident Director of the Museum of the Isles, Armadale gardens, and Armadale castle ruins on the 20,000 acres owned by the Clan Donald Lands Trust.
 His narration, in Highland poetic style, explains the meanings and proper pronunciation of Clan Donald Gaelic place-names, and many of the legends associated with every rock & stream of these ancient lands.
 Peter’s explanation allows us to see the lands of our ancestors as they viewed them for well over a thousand years.
 We can see literally the heritage that is ours.
 The background music is Steve McDonald singing his composition “Scotland the Brave” and “Loch Lomond”.
 Used by permission.

 Glencoe: Narrator Peter MacDonald explains the “spirited existence” of the MacIains of Glencoe and shows us the locations of the Massacre of Glencoe including the Henderson Stone and the burial isle Eileen Mundie.
 The music begins with the MacDonald Pipe Band of Pittsburgh playing “Cruel Was the Day” and then Steve McDonald’s composition “Pain”.